 - 12.10.1.
 The Mayor shall first allow for a debate; - 12.10.2.
 The Mayor shall then declare the motion referred to the relevant Committee for consideration. - 12.11.
 For the purposes of Rule 12.10, any motion that seeks to amend any Provision within Part A of this Constitution, or any Rule within Part C of this Constitution, shall be regarded as within the competence of the Democracy & General Purposes Committee. - 12.12.
-Every motion must be relevant to the Council's powers or duties or to a matter which affects the Borough. - 12.13.
-Any motion which in the opinion of the Proper Officer after consultation with the Head of Legal Partnership is out of order, or illegal, will be submitted to the Mayor who will decide whether it is accepted and the Proper Officer will notify the Member(s) accordingly.
+For any motion, the Mayor may determine, in consultation with the Leader for a motion to which 12.9 applies, or the relevant committee chairman for a motion to which 12.10 applies, that the Council will determine the motion without either 12.9 or 12.10 applying.
+This determination may be made before any meeting where the motion is to be considered, or during the meeting, including at the conclusion of the debate. - 12.13.
+Every motion must be relevant to the Council's powers or duties or to a matter which affects the Borough. - 12.14.
+Any motion which in the opinion of the Proper Officer after consultation with the Monitoring Officer is out of order, or illegal, will be submitted to the Mayor who will decide whether it is accepted and the Proper Officer will notify the Member(s) accordingly.